 Gould, Hahn, & Reinhardt have a team of contractor license attorneys that are here to help you protect your livelihood and your license.
 The Contractors State License Board (CSLB) is tasked with licensing and disciplining all building and home improvement contractors within the State Of California.
 It is within this boards’ authority that licensed contractors are subjected to some of the most intense scrutinies of any professional licensee.
-The main purpose of the CSLB is to protect the public from incompetence and inexperienced contractors and the agency fulfills this goal by investigating public complaints and making disciplinary actions available to the public on the CSLB website.
+The main purpose of the CSLB is to protect the public from incompetence and inexperienced contractors.
+The agency fulfills this goal by investigating public complaints and making disciplinary actions available to the public on the CSLB website.
+Let us at Gould & Hahn prevent a revoked license!

 Contractors, unlike many other licensed professionals, are often in direct competition with other contractors when bidding on a job.
 It is common practice for homeowners and future clients to review every piece of information about the contractors online in the CSLB’s public record system.
-Have a citation or accusation history can result in the loss of business opportunities.
+Having a citation, revoked license, or accusation history can result in the loss of business opportunities.
 If your license is under CSLB investigation, contact the legal professionals at Gould, Hahn, & Reinhardt as soon as possible.

 When CSLB investigators believe a contractor has violated a law or regulation, the CSLB may issue a citation.
 Citations become a part of the contractors public file and can include, but are not limited to, allegations of: